mula2812/NLI_AI_Search_System_Prototype/README.md

 ## Unveiling an AI-Powered Treasure Hunt

-The **National Library of Israel (NLI)** holds an extensive digital repository, encompassing millions of cultural and historical assets—from ancient manuscripts to contemporary media.
+The **National Library of Israel (NLI)** holds an extensive digital repository, encompassing millions of cultural and historical assets-from ancient manuscripts to contemporary media.
 While the NLI’s OpenLibrary APIs provide access to this vast collection, their reliance on structured, metadata-focused queries presents a significant hurdle.
 This complexity often alienates users who lack expertise in library cataloging standards or API syntax, limiting the potential of this valuable resource.

 The **National Library AI Search System** transforms this experience by integrating **Google's Gemini AI** to enable natural language search capabilities.
 Instead of grappling with rigid query formats, users can now explore NLI collections using intuitive phrases such as "medieval Hebrew manuscripts" or "photographs of old Tel Aviv."
 This system leverages advanced Natural Language Processing (NLP) to interpret queries, construct precise API calls, and deliver relevant results—making the NLI's treasures accessible to a broader audience.